- Download our Moving to Egypt Guide (PDF)

 Egypt has the largest education system in Africa and the government has been working to improve the standard of schooling available.
 There are frequent reforms to the education system, with some measures praised while others have been widely criticised.

-Public education is free for all children.
-However, public schools in Egypt remain at a low standard overall and expats are unlikely to consider them.
+Public education is free for all children, but public schools in Egypt remain at a low standard overall and expats are unlikely to consider them.
 Luckily, there are many good international school options across the country, particularly in Cairo and Alexandria.

 Public schools in Egypt

-Public education in Egypt begins with the basic education phase, consisting of kindergarten (age 4 and 5), primary school (age 6 to 12), and preparatory school (13 to 15).
-Secondary school is from age 15 to 18.
+Public education in Egypt begins with the basic education phase, consisting of kindergarten (age 4 and 5), primary school (age 6 to 12), preparatory school (13 to 15) and secondary school (15 to 18).